gwijthoff/CDH507/content/schedule/_index.md

 ### Wk.
 01 | **Jan 31** | Introductions; Platforms; AI

-*Introduction to the Center for Digital Humanities, our allied centers on campus, the class, the platforms we’ll use, and how the latest conversations on artificial intelligence intersect with humanities research.*
+*Introduction to the Center for Digital Humanities, our allied centers on campus, the class, the platforms we’ll use, and how the latest conversations on artificial intelligence intersect with humanities research.
+Briefly: distributional semantics, generative text, research infrastructures across industry & academia.*

 <h4>